-Total General Fund expenditures increased by \$6,386,798 or 19.21% from the previous year.
-This increase is due to the District adding additional programs for learning loss and the ESCO project which is being funded by federal funds.
+Total General Fund expenditures increased by \$1,318,318 or 5.51% from the previous year.
+This increase is due to increases in salary and benefits, and tuition costs for out of district programs which include Charter Cyber Schools.
 Employees Benefits increased due to an increased cost of healthcare and PSERS retirement.
 Equipment increased due to purchases of computers and technology for classrooms.
-Charter Cyber School tuition cost increased by \$472,570 from the prior school year.
+Charter Cyber School tuition cost increased by \$436,873 from the prior school year.
 The district established its own virtual instruction program which has costs that are embedded in the total expenditures.
 Although we have several students that remain in the district when selecting a virtual option, we have several families that have moved into the district but have not reached out to the district to learn of our own programs and remain with another charter cyber school.
 The tuition owed to the charter cyber is based upon our budget expenditures.
 As our expenditures increase the tuition owed increases at the same rate.

 The SAEA and Act 93 agreements expire June 30, 2026.
-The AFSCME bargaining agreement was negotiated and reflects a new term of July 1, 2023 through June 30, 2026.
-The agreement includes salary increases that are tiered and based upon years of service.
-(See Table A-8.)
+The AFSCME bargaining agreement expires June 30, 2025.
+District and AFSCME union representatives are currently negotiating.
+These agreements includes salary increases that are tiered and based upon years of service.

-CAPITAL ASSETS AND DEBT ADMINISTRATION
+CAPITAL ASSET AND DEBT ADMINISTRATION